5 Emails to Send in the Lead Up to Black Friday

 Send multiple emails

-An email campaign for any event, let alone one as big as Black Friday, should always consist of more than a single email.
+An email campaign for any event, as significant as Black Friday, should always consist of more than one email.

-You’re sadly mistaken if you think you can just wait until Black Friday arrives to send out an email in the morning with your offers and expect it to generate results.
-The reality is that just about every one of your competitors will be emailing their subscribers not only on Black Friday but also in the lead up to it as well.
+You’re sadly mistaken if you think you can wait until Black Friday arrives to send out an email in the morning with your offers and expect it to generate results.
+The reality is that almost every one of your competitors will be emailing their subscribers not only on Black Friday but also in the lead-up.

-To ensure your customers know about your sale you ideally need to start emailing a couple of weeks in advance using a service like Bookyourdata.
+To ensure your customers know about your sale, you should ideally start emailing a few weeks before using a service.
 This gives them a chance to decide to spend their money with you over your competitors.
+So,

-By then following this up with a series of additional emails as part of your larger campaign, you’ll ensure that your customer base remains fully aware of your sale.
+By following this up with additional emails as part of your more extensive campaign, you’ll ensure that your customer base remains fully aware of your sale.

-While there’s no one-size-fits-all formula that’ll work for every store, below is a list of 5 different emails you should consider adding to your campaign.
+While no one-size-fits-all formula will work for every store, below is a list of 5 different emails you should consider adding to your campaign.

 How to structure your Black Friday email campaign